zmitton/eth-heap/README.md

 #### Block-Gas-Limit and the iteration problem
 Allowing users to insert data into a contract can result in an issue where it costs too much gas to iterate through.
 This is a gas-limit-attack.

 If directly using an array, an attacker can fill the array to the point where iterating through it will cost more gas than is allowed in a single transaction (the `block-gas-limit` *currently 8 million*).
+When such a contract is **worth** attacking, it **will** be attacked.
+Don't write contracts this way.
+Its not safe.

-A Heap mitigates these issues because the structure does not require any iteration through all the elements.
+A Heap mitigates these issues because the structure does not require iteration through the elements.
+It instead iterates *only* through the *height* of a tree.

 #### Data structures to the rescue
 Unfortunately, even though many tree structures have O log(n) costs under normal circumstances, they are **not** safe to use in public Ethereum contracts, because attackers can find conditions that *degenerate* the tree toward O(n) costs.
 Degenerating a tree is when you make one branch get really long.